harikuts/del-step-sim/README.md

 ## Overview

 DEL-Step is a Python-based step-by-step simulator meant to be used as a playground for decentralized learning with Tensorflow, the most widely used machine learning platform.
+Users can develop their own models and configure their own datasets in *learning_module.py* and then deploy them in a decentralized setting.
+Notable features of this simulator include:
+* Configuring a customizable network with any number of nodes.
+* Setting some network features, including network loss and latency.
+* Processing step-by-step commands from the user to allow for user interaction at any step during runtime.
+* Automating behavior through user-written scripts.
+* Controlling different behaviors such as network activity, training, model sharing, and model aggregation.
+* Selectively running the above behaviors independently or together, on selected nodes or all nodes.
+* Analyzing, reporting, and logging available statistics at any step during runtime.
+* Setting group-level controls and behaviors.
+* Connecting to a network simulation backend, such as NS-3 or Mininet. *(Coming soon)*
+* Creating and removing nodes during runtime. *(Coming soon)*
+* Setting mobility patterns. *(Coming soon)*
+* Pre-configured network scenarios. *(Coming soon)*

+## Decentralized Learning

+This simulator is currently based on decentralized *federated* learning.

+### Model Aggregation

+This simulator uses a modified model aggregation algorithm.

+# Runtime Commands

+### Scopes

+## Interface

+## Steps

+### *step*: Training Step

+### *nstep*: Network Step

+## Learning

+### Training

+### Testing

+## Communicating Models

+### *exchange*

+### *flood*

+## Group-Level Commands

+## Scripting

+# Files